Our team is dedicated to providing comprehensive, preventative, and integrative care tailored to the needs of each patient.

 Kimberly Kaelin, MSS, LCSW

-As a psychotherapist, I know that reaching out for support takes courage—and finding the right fit matters.
+As a psychotherapist, I know that reaching out for support takes courage, and finding the right fit matters.
 My approach is collaborative, warm, and authentic.
-I specialize in trauma-informed care, weaving together psychodynamic, relational, CBT, DBT, Gestalt, Motivational Interviewing, and EFT approaches to create a personalized experience that meets your where you are.

-I work with individuals and partners navigating anxiety, depression, trauma, relationship challenges, and major life transitions.
-My style is less conventional and more human—Therapy is most effective when it feels real, genuine, and connected.
+I work with individuals and couples navigating anxiety, depression, trauma, relationship challenges, and major life transitions.
+My style is less conventional.
+I believe therapy is most effective when it feels honest, genuine, and connected.
 At the core of my practice is the therapeutic relationship.
-Together, we’ll build a therapeutic alliance that becomes both a mirror and guide—helping you process emotions, untangle old patterns, and move toward healing and growth.
+Together, we'll build a strong foundation that helps you process emotions, untangle old patterns, and move toward healing and growth.

-In our work, you’ll find a space that is supportive yet challenging, compassionate yet direct.
+In our work, you'll find a space that is supportive yet challenging, compassionate yet direct.
 My hope is to help you not only cope with difficulties but also develop greater insight, self-understanding, and resilience.
-My role is not to “fix” you, but to walk alongside you as you discover new perspectives and tools that support you in relating to yourself and others.
-Whether you are trying to process trauma, improve relationships, or gain clarity in your life, I would be honored to work with you.
-Let’s see if we’re a good fit!
+My role is not to "fix" you, but to walk alongside you as you discover new perspectives and tools for relating to yourself and others.

 Mandeep Dhindsa, MSN, FNP-C, PMHNP-BC